ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 ### Universal Binaries

-Almost every binary in macOS 11 is now an [Universal Binary](https://en.wikipedia.org/wiki/Universal_binary#Universal_2) in the sense that it contains both `x86_64` code and `arm64e`.
+Almost every binary in macOS 11 is now an [Universal Binary](https://en.wikipedia.org/wiki/Universal_binary#Universal_2) in the sense that it contains both `x86_64` and `arm64e`.
 Notable exceptions: *Rosetta 2 Updater.app* is `arm64e` only and */System/Library/Frameworks/OpenCL.framework* is `x86_64` only (for a list of apps use `Utilities:System Information.app` or `system_profiler SPApplicationsDataType`)

 Let's look at an utilitiy that hasn't been upgraded since ages (bash on macOS is still on version 3.2.57).
-The size of `/bin/bash` in 10.15.7 is 623472 bytes.
+The size of `/bin/bash` in 10.15.7 is 623472 bytes containing only `x86_64`.
 In 11.0.1 it's 1296640 bytes and the `arm64e` portion is slightly larger:

     mac-tk-air:~ tk$ ls -la /bin/bash
     -r-xr-xr-x  1 root  wheel  1296640  1 Jan  2020 /bin/bash